Connor Joe Player Props: Pirates vs. Rays

 Connor Joe At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 41st, his on-base percentage ranks 23rd, and he is 13th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 31st, his on-base percentage ranks 20th, and he is eighth in the league in slugging.

-- In eight games this year (33.3%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (32.0%), Joe has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 12 of 24 games this season, and more than once 5 times.
+- He has scored a run in 12 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.